 Project Location: We will be working on the Apache National Forest a few miles north of Big Lake in the White Mountains.
-See map at this link

-Project Activity: We will be modifying approximately 2 to 3 miles of existing low hanging four strand fence by removing the bottom strand of barbed wire and replacing with a single strand of smooth wire at a height of 16 inches.
+Project Activity: We will be modifying approximately 3 to 5 miles of existing low hanging four strand fence by removing the bottom strand of barbed wire and replacing with a single strand of smooth wire at a height of 18 inches.

 Volunteer Benefits: All volunteer work hours and mileage will be use as in-kind match for federally funded wildlife enhancement projects including the Arizona Game and Fish Habitat Partnership program.